 While I developed the ad copy, the creative, the website, and nurtured the leads myself, you can either start small, or bring someone on your team to help if it isn’t your expertise.

-Let’s walk you through exactly how I did it:
+Let’s walk you through exactly how I sell to Fortune 500 companies with this 3-step process:

 First, log into your LinkedIn ads account and you’ll get walked through the process of creating your first ad.